ChrisRem85/PanelAppAusDB/README.md

    - Available in PowerShell and Bash versions

 4. **[Panel Data Merging](docs/merge_panels.md)**
-   - Consolidate individual panel data into cross-panel datasets
+   - Consolidate individual panel data into cross-panel datasets with validation
-   - Adds panel_id columns for traceability
+   - Adds panel_id columns for traceability with data integrity checks
-   - Available in PowerShell and Bash versions
+   - Available in PowerShell and Bash versions with comprehensive validation

 #### Script Comparison Matrix